kuroneko/fly8/index.md

 The last official release of Fly8 was actually 1.11.
 1.12 sat in Beta for an extended period of time and was never rolled into a final release.

+The [manual for 1.12](/docs/fly8-1.12.pdf) has been converted to PDF.

 I acquired the most recent sources from Eyal back in 2008 after discovering that the zip archives had fallen off of the internet.